vladdoster/yellowstone-fumarole/docs/fumarole_api.md

 ## Stream Slot data rows

-Using the data-plane unary-stream method `Fumarole.DownloadBlock` you can download a slot using the following request :
+Using the data-plane unary-stream method `Fumarole.DownloadBlock`, you can download a slot using the following request :

 ```proto
 message DownloadBlockShard {